slazav/mapsoft2/modules/shape/Readme.md

 attribute number N for object number M. This database is good for keeping short attributes, but not variable-size data (like information about multiple labels for an object).

-* DBSimple -- a simple Berkleydb-based database with integer key and std::string value.
-I plan to use it for vector map attributes  instead of Dbf (and maybe also for coordinates instead of Shp).

-* GeoHashDB -- BerkleyDB-based spatial indexing database (analog of GeoHashStorage from module/geohash).